Last revised 6/4/2015

 Comment: This is legally the most important part of your letter.
 As soon as the bishop reads this notification, you are no longer a member of the church, no matter how long they may take to remove your name from their records.
 Be careful to word this statement unambiguously; i.e., do not say "I want to resign," or "I intend to resign" or "I am going to resign" or "I request to have my name removed."

 - You request the bishop to do the paperwork to have your name removed from the church membership records, that is, to change the records to show that you are no longer a member.

 - You have carefully considered this step, over a long period of time, and it is your own firm unalterable decision.

-Comment: The bishop is required to act only if he is convinced of your determination and that he cannot dissuade you.
+Comment: The bishop is required by church regulations to act only if he is convinced of your determination and that he cannot dissuade you.
 Word this paragraph strongly enough to convince him that you are firm in your decision.